waco-org/waco-master/README.md

 ![test](https://github.com/waco-org/waco-master/actions/workflows/test.yml/badge.svg)

 An Ansible role that orchestrates the installation of several developer oriented tools by driving other roles.
-Currently only Red Hat open distributions are supported, i.e. CentOS 8, CentOS 7 and Fedora 35.
-Neither RHEL 8 and 7 nor other derivatives were tested, but they should work without problems.
-Centos Stream variants are not supported.
+Supported distributions are the currently maintained releases of the Red Hat family and derivatives.
+At this time tests are run on CentOS 8, CentOS 7, Fedora 35 and Fedora 34.

 The currently supported tools and applications are: